Building Partnerships, Supporting U.S. Jobs, Growing U.S. Exports

 Making Global Local is an initiative designed to connect towns and cities across the country with USTDA's export-promoting programs.
 Over the past year, U.S. companies have increasingly targeted emerging economies as export destinations.
-Given its unique role, USTDA is perfectly positioned to support U.S. businesses interested in entering or expanding their presence in developing and middle-income countries.
+Given its unique role, USTDA is well-positioned to support U.S. businesses interested in entering or expanding their presence in developing and middle-income countries.

 Along with our colleagues throughout the federal government, USTDA is fully committed to helping U.S. businesses build things here and sell them everywhere.
 We look forward to continuing our successful collaboration with our partners amongst federal, state, and local governments, the U.S. business community, and overseas stakeholders by Making Global Local for communities across the United States.